Handi-Zhang/Handi-Zhang.github.io/_pages/cv.md

 Education
 ======
-* B.S. in Applied Mathematics, B.A. in Economics, University of California, San Diego, 2021
+* B.S. in Applied Mathematics; B.A. in Economics, University of California, San Diego, 2021
 * M.A. in Applied Mathematics and Computational Science, Unviversity of Pennsylvania, 2023